Robotic Crawler Video Inspection Technology

 We use robotic crawler video inspection technology to perform video inspections of large municipal and commercial sewer mains and service lines.
 By making use of two different sized video crawlers and a sonde, we are able to inspect pipes to look for areas of concern, mark out problem areas in the field with paint and/or flags, and document the findings on a video recording and in a written report.

-The P350 flexitrax system makes use of two different sized robotic crawlers and video cameras, which together enable us to inspect pipes and empty conduits of 4 inches or more in diameter up to a distance of 1,000 feet.
+The P350 flexitrax system makes use of two different sized robotic crawlers and video cameras, which together enable us to inspect pipes and empty conduits of 4-48 inches in diameter to a maximum distance of 1,000 feet.

 P354 Robotic Crawler

 Dimensions: 9.8" x 3.2" x 2.7"

 Inspects pipes and conduits 4-12 inches in diameter